srirams1003/rabbitmq-install-ubuntu22.04/README.md

 ### Now you can run your Python Files

 - In one terminal, run: `python3 receive.py`
-- In another terminal run: `python3 send.py`
+- In another terminal, run: `python3 send.py`